German-Mongolian Institute for Resources and Technology (GMIT)

 Within the context of the German-Mongolian raw materials partnership initiative, the GMIT was founded in autumn 2011.
 The initiative was jointly initiated by the German chancellor Angela Merkel and the Mongolian president Tsakhiagiin Elbegdorj.

 The establishment of the university is financed by the Mongolian Ministry for Education, Culture and Science and on the German side by the Federal Ministry for Economic Cooperation and Development (BMZ).
-The GIZ and the DAAD are responsible for the implementation of the project.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the DAAD are responsible for the implementation of the project.

 The aim is to establish an internationally-oriented and quality-focused university that produces highly qualified experts and provides scientific and technological expertise to meet the industry’s demand for professionals and to increase the economic development in the raw materials sector.